 What is rabies?

-Rabies is a viral zoonotic disease—or a disease that can be spread between people and animals—transmitted through the saliva or mucus of an affected mamma.
+Rabies is a viral zoonotic disease—or a disease that can be spread between people and animals—transmitted through the saliva or mucus of an affected mammal.
 It inflames the nervous system and leads to symptoms like odd behavior, aggression, paralysis, and coma before death.

 How do dogs contract rabies?